 Inside The Horrors Of The Rape Of Nanking

-In the mere six weeks during which the Japanese perpetrated the Nanking Massacre starting on December 13, 1937, an estimated 20,000 to 80,000 Chinese women were brutally raped and sexually assaulted by the invading soldiers.
-They sometimes went door-to-door, dragging out women and even small children and violently gang-raping them.
+In the six weeks during which the Japanese perpetrated the Nanking Massacre starting on December 13, 1937, an estimated 20,000 to 80,000 Chinese women were brutally raped and sexually assaulted by the invading soldiers, according to the book The Rape Of Nanking.
+They sometimes went door-to-door, dragging out women and children and gang-raping them.
 Then, once they'd finished with their victims, they often murdered them.

-The invaders, though, didn't even stop at simply murder.
-They made these women suffer in the worst ways possible.
-Pregnant mothers were cut open and rape victims were sodomized with bamboo sticks and bayonets until they died in agony.
+And the invaders didn't kill their victims quickly during the Rape of Nanking.
+Instead, they often made these women and children suffer in the worst ways possible.
+Pregnant mothers were cut open, and rape victims were sodomized with bamboo sticks and bayonets until they died in agony.

-"On December 16, seven girls (ages ranged from 16 to 21) were taken away from the Military College," read a report from the International Committee (a group of foreigners who established the Nanking Safety Zone to provide haven for Nanking Massacre victims).
+"On December 16, seven girls (ages ranged from 16 to 21) were taken away from the Military College," read one disturbing report from the International Committee (a group of foreigners who established the Nanking Safety Zone to provide a place of refuge for Nanking Massacre victims).
 "Five returned.
 Each girl was raped six or seven times daily."

-"One old woman 62 years old went home near Hansimen and Japanese soldiers came at night and wanted to rape her," read another report from the committee.
+"One old woman 62 years old went home near Hansimen, and Japanese soldiers came at night and wanted to rape her," read yet another chilling report from the committee.
 "She said she was too old.
 So the soldiers rammed a stick up her.
 But she survived to come back."

-Meanwhile, one writer for The New York Times who was on the scene wrote, "I drove down to the waterfront in my car.
-And to get to the gate I had to just climb over masses of bodies accumulated there...
+Meanwhile, Tillman Durdin, a writer for The New York Times who was on the scene, wrote, "I drove down to the waterfront in my car.
+And to get to the gate, I had to just climb over masses of bodies accumulated there...
 The car just had to drive over these dead bodies."
-Once he reached the waterfront, he witnessed the massacre of 200 men within just ten minutes.
+Once he reached the waterfront, he witnessed the massacre of 200 men within just 10 minutes.

-Ultimately, he was convicted and executed for his part in the massacre after the war, since which time the Rape of Nanking has proved to be a most contentious issue.
+Ultimately, he was convicted and executed for his part in the massacre after the war ended.
+But in the decades since then, the legacy of the Rape of Nanking has proved to be a most contentious issue.

-By the time the worst of the Rape of Nanking had ended, an estimated 300,000 people were dead – mostly within a matter of weeks.
-When Japanese soldiers and officials were tried and executed for war crimes just after World War II, the court found that at least 200,000 had perished during the Rape of Nanking.
+By the time the worst of the Rape of Nanking had ended, one estimate claimed that about 300,000 people died.
+Then, when Japanese soldiers and officials were tried and executed for war crimes just after World War II, a court found that at least 200,000 had perished during the Nanking Massacre.

-However, death toll estimates vary widely with some ranging as low as 40,000.
-Moreover, intense controversy surrounds these estimates, reflecting just how divisive the "forgotten Holocaust," in the words of author Iris Chang, remains to this day.
+However, death toll estimates vary widely, with some as low as 40,000.
+Moreover, controversy surrounds these estimates, reflecting just how divisive the "forgotten Holocaust," in the words of author Iris Chang, remains today.

 The Japanese government, for example, didn't officially apologize for its World War II-era atrocities until 1995 — and even that relatively recent apologetic stance hasn't been unanimous and universal.

-In 1984, for example, the Japanese Army Veterans Association conducted interviews with Japanese veterans present during the Nanking Massacre in an effort to refute reports of Japanese atrocities.
+In 1984, for instance, the Japanese Army Veterans Association conducted interviews with Japanese veterans present during the Nanking Massacre in an effort to refute reports of Japanese atrocities.

-However, the organizers of the researchers were surprised to find that the veterans were forthcoming about the widespread atrocities and the official magazine of the Veterans Association was forced to run an apology for the Rape of Nanking instead:
+But the organizers of the research were surprised to find that the veterans were forthcoming about the atrocities, and the magazine of the Veterans Association was forced to run an apology for the Rape of Nanking:

 "Whatever the severity of war or special circumstances of war psychology, we just lose words faced with this mass illegal killing.
 As those who are related to the prewar military, we simply apologize deeply to the people of China.
 It was truly a regrettable act of barbarity."

-Within just the last ten years, dozens of Japanese officials and politicians have refused to accept responsibility or denied that it happened altogether.
-In 2015, Japanese Prime Minister Shinzō Abe issued a statement to mark the 70th anniversary of World War II's conclusion and drew widespread criticism for not actually apologizing in the process (which has helped fuel current tensions between China and Japan).
+However, within just the last 10 years, dozens of Japanese officials and politicians have refused to accept responsibility for the massacre.
+And some have even denied that it happened at all.
+In 2015, Japanese Prime Minister Shinzō Abe issued a statement to mark the 70th anniversary of World War II's conclusion and drew widespread criticism for not actually apologizing for Japan's atrocities in the process, according to Foreign Policy.
+Incidents like these have helped fuel current tensions between China and Japan.

 To this day, denials of the atrocities persist despite countless firsthand witnesses from France, the United States, Germany, and Japan.
 The denials even persist despite photographs like the ones in the gallery above that make the truth of the Nanking Massacre disturbingly clear.

-After this look at the Rape of Nanking, learn about the horrors of Japan's Unit 731 that conducted disturbing experiments on live Chinese subjects during the Second Sino-Japanese War as well as other appalling Japanese war crimes committed during that period.
-Then, discover the story of John Rabe, the Nazi who saved thousands of Chinese people from the Nanking Massacre.
+After this look at the Rape of Nanking, learn about the horrors of Japan's Unit 731, which conducted disturbing experiments on live prisoners.
+Then, read about other appalling Japanese war crimes that were committed during that period.